underwater/hotchocolate/website2/docs/hotchocolate/api-reference/object-type.md

 An object type in GraphQL consists of a collection of fields.
 Each object type has to have at least one field declared to be valid.
 Object fields in GraphQL can have arguments and are more like methods in _C#_.
 Each field has a distinct type.
 All field types have to be output types (scalars, enums, objects, unions, or interfaces).
 The arguments of a field, on the other hand, have to be input types scalars, enums, and input objects) and represent raw data that is passed into a field.

-> **Note:** Every single code example will be shown in three different approaches, annotation-based (previously known as pure code-first), code-first, and schema-first.
-However, they will always result in the same outcome on a GraphQL schema perspective and internally in Hot Chocolate.
-All three approaches have their pros and cons and can be combined when needed with each other.
-If you would like to learn more about the three approaches in Hot Chocolate, click on [Coding Approaches](coding-approaches.md).

 <ExampleTabs>
 <ExampleTabs.Tab value="annotation-based">